Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 He hadn’t bothered to decorate his bunk much.
 Frankly, he hadn’t expected to *use* it much give Gaoian and Ten’gewek sleeping habits, but in fact they’d largely come to respect that humans had their own way of doing things.
 He settled in, noting with wry amusement that Rees was already snoring softly, and watched the ceiling for a minute as he filed away and sorted his own feelings.

 Nerves?
 No. Well, some.
 But a lot more of it was anticipation.
 After all the horrors he’d watched over the last few days, he was *itching* to give the Hunters some much-deserved pain.
-It wasn’t going to be easy…
+It wasn’t going to be easy...

 But it was going to be right.